Fibroids and Pregnancy

 Fertility is a common concern for many women with fibroids.
 The fibroids size and location can affect fertility and the ability to conceive.
 Submucosal fibroids (the least common type of fibroids), may increase the likelihood of infertility, because they may block the Fallopian tubes.
 Fibroids may also distort the uterus, which can negatively impact embryo implantation.

-Unfortunately, treatment for fibroids cannot be pursued while you are pregnant already and experiencing pain or bleeding, or if you notice symptoms like frequent urination or stomach bloating, consult with one of our fibroid specialists on how to best manage your symptoms while pregnant.
+If you are pregnant already and experiencing pain or bleeding, or if you notice symptoms like frequent urination or stomach bloating beyond the scope of normal pregnancy, consult with one of our fibroid specialists on how to best manage your fibroids while pregnant.

 At USA Fibroid Centers, we offer Uterine Fibroid Embolization –– a minimally invasive, non-surgical treatment that can eliminate your fibroid symptoms while maintaining your fertility.